opensourcewebsite-org/opensourcewebsite-org/CONTRIBUTING.md

 - Make sure you have a [GitHub account](https://github.com/login).
 - Submit a GitHub issue for your issue if one does not already exist.
   - A issue is not necessary for trivial changes.
-- Create a new branch (preferred, if it is available) or [fork](https://help.github.com/en/articles/working-with-forks) the repository on GitHub.
+- [Fork](https://help.github.com/en/articles/working-with-forks) the repository on GitHub.
     - [Configuring a remote for a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork)
     - [Syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)
     - [Merging an upstream repository into your fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-an-upstream-repository-into-your-fork)
+- When working on an issue, create a new branch from `master` named for issue number.
+Name the branch `issue/<issue-number>`.
+For example `issue/22` for fixing issue #22.
 - Make your changes.
   - Add tests if your changes contains new, testable behavior.
   - Make the tests pass.